Tourist Superior · M/C Bonita

 Buccaneer Cove & Egas Port

-Vicente Roca Point — tallest cliffs in the Galápagos and breathtaking volcanic formations.
+Morning Vicente Roca Point — tallest cliffs in the Galápagos and breathtaking volcanic formations.
 Dinghy tour with flightless cormorants, blue-footed boobies, pelicans, sea turtles, and Galápagos fur seals.
 Excellent snorkeling with penguins, sea lions, and fan corals.
+Afternoon Espinoza Point (Fernandina) — the most active volcano in the Galápagos.
+Hundreds of marine iguanas, flightless cormorants nesting on shore, sea lions, penguins, and herons.
+Best place to see marine iguanas feeding underwater.
+Trail: 1.4–1.6 km · Easy/Moderate

 Meals: All meals